Published December 9th, 2020

 An organization needs to provide proof that the OH&S being implemented is indeed effective in maintaining workplace safety and that it is aligned with OHSAS 18001.
 Maintaining an effective and documented OH&S management system that aligns with the OHSAS 18001 standard, however, can be challenging if the organization is dependent on paper-based documentation.
 Overcome the challenges of OH&S recordkeeping and maintenance with iAuditor, the world’s most powerful inspection app.
 With the iAuditor mobile app and software, safety officers and top management can:

-- ✔ Automatically secure all reports online.
-Preview a sample web and PDF report.
+- Automatically secure all reports online.
+Preview a sample ohsas 18001 pdf and web report.

 OHSAS 18001 Digital Audit Checklists